xoolive/traffic/docs/installation.rst

 <https://pandas.pydata.org/>`_ DataFrames and of the `shapely
 <https://shapely.readthedocs.io/en/latest/>`_ GIS library.

-The library relies on `requests <http://docs.python-requests.org/en/master/>`_ for calls to REST APIs. `paramiko <http://www.paramiko.org/>`_ implements the SSH protocol in Pure Python, giving access to SSH connection independently of the operating system.

 Static visualization tools are accessible with Matplotlib through the `cartes
 <https://github.com/xoolive/cartes>`_ library, which leverages access to more
 projections and to data from OpenStreetMap.
 More dynamic visualizations in